top of page

 The noun 'passage' has a diverse etymology that encompasses both Latin and French influences.
 It stems from the Latin word 'passagium,' which denotes a journey or a crossing.
 'Passagium' is derived from 'passus,' meaning 'a step' or 'a pace,' reflecting the idea of progress through movement.
 As the word entered Middle English, it incorporated elements from Old French, where 'passage' referred to a physical or metaphorical journey from one place, state, or condition to another.
 This blending of Latin and Old French influences gave rise to the modern understanding of 'passage' as a transitional or connecting journey, whether in a physical or metaphorical sense.
 The etymology of 'passage' highlights its historical connection to the concept of movement and progression, encapsulating the idea of transitioning from one point or state to another.

-Find the meaning of passage
+Find the correct meaning of the noun passage:

 Try Again!